andrewfhart/andrewfhart.github.com/_posts/2015-11-15-step-by-step-tic-tac-toe.markdown

 That's the wonderful thing about breaking problems down into sub-problems.
 We can sit here and think specifically about individual things like "how would i _like_ this to work?" without worrying too much about all of the other parts of the problem.

 In this case, we can calculate the player's next move by calling a function we'll write (`playerNextMove`) and the computer's next move by calling a different function we'll write (`computerNextMove`).
 You may notice I've included the `board` as a parameter to each function.
 Why?
-Well - because it seemed useful to me, based on how I'm thinking about _what it means_ to choose a valid move.
-The keyword is valid: the user is not free to choose any cell on the board!
+Well - because it seemed useful to me, based on thinking about _what it means_ to choose a valid move.
+The key word here is *valid*: our user is not free to choose any cell on the board at any time!
 The user may only choose spaces that have not previously been chosen.
-In other words: we need to know which cells are empty in order to be able to know that the user has given us a good input.
+In other words: we need to know which cells are empty in order to be certain that the user has given us good input.
 Since `board` is our container for information about the current state of every cell, it makes sense that we provide it to the function.

 Another thing to note about the idea of validation.
 Validating user input, in this case, is entirely part of "getting the next player move."
 As such, we should handle validation _inside_ the `playerNextMove()` function, and not pollute the outside world with the concern of validating the result.
 In other words, the rest of the program should be able to confidently assume that the result of calling `playerNextMove()` leaves the board in a valid state.

 There's some nice symmetry to our implementation now.
 Looking at the code, it reads (almost) like English:

 > If it is now the player's turn, get the player's next move using the current state of the board.
 Otherwise (else), it must be the computer's turn, so get the computer's next move using the current state of the board.

 Let's turn now to the `nextPlayerMove()` function.
 Since we're passing the current state of the board via `board`, and since `board` is an array, we can manipulate the variable directly to update the state, once we've validated the user input.
 So, in other words, `nextPlayerMove()` can be a `void` function since we'll directly update `board`: